455670288/ncnn-android-retinaface0.25/README.md

-# ncnn-android-scrfd
+# ncnn-android-retinaface_0.25

-The SCRFD face detection
+The retinaface_0.25 face detection

 This is a sample ncnn android project, it depends on ncnn library and opencv